meilisearch/specifications/text/0123-displayed-attributes-setting-api.md

 ### 3.1.
 Explanations

-Documents in Meilisearch are composed of multiple fields
+Documents in Meilisearch are composed of multiple fields.

 When a search query is performed, the fields whose attributes are added to the `displayedAttributes` list are displayable in each matching document.